 - Cerdo: pork.
 Often served as lomo de cerdo (pork loin steak) or chuleta de cerdo (pork chop).
 Almost every bit of the pig features somewhere in Spanish cuisine.
 For more on different cuts of pork, scroll down to ‘cuts of meat’ later in this post.

 - Cochinillo: suckling pig.
-Often cooked whole in the oven.
+Often cooked whole in the oven, with the skin nice and crispy.
 A speciality from Segovia, an hour’s drive north-west of Madrid.

 - Conejo: rabbit.
-You hardly ever see rabbit in the UK, but Spanish cooks know it’s a meat full of flavour.
+You hardly ever see rabbit in the UK these days, but Spanish cooks know it’s a meat full of flavour.
 It can be a bit bony, but it’s great in stews.
 Try conejo en salmorejo, a vinegar/pimentón sauce typical of the Canary Islands.